abeconnelly/untap/README.md

 ![Schema](/img/schema_example_viz.png)

 This page gives some simple queries that allow you to explore the underlying tables that exist in the SQLite database.

+LICENSE
+---

+Source code is provided under AGPLv3.
+All collected data from the Harvard Personal Genome Project is under CC0.